History of Indian influence on Southeast Asia

 Historic Indosphere cultural influence zone of Greater India for transmission of elements of Indian elements such as the honorific titles, naming of people, naming of places, linguistic borrowings, mottos of organisations and educational institutes as well as adoption of Hinduism, Buddhism, Indian architecture, martial arts, Indian music and dance, traditional Indian clothing, and Indian cuisine, a process which has been also aided by the ongoing historic expansion of Indian diaspora.

 Southeast Asia was in the Indian sphere of cultural influence from 290 BCE to the 15th century CE, when Hindu-Buddhist influences were incorporated into local political systems.
 Kingdoms in the southeast coast of the Indian subcontinent had established trade, cultural and political relations with Southeast Asian kingdoms in Burma, Bhutan, Thailand, the Sunda Islands, Malay Peninsula, Philippines, Cambodia, Laos, and Champa.
 This led to the Indianisation and Sanskritisation of Southeast Asia within the Indosphere, Southeast Asian polities were the Indianised Hindu-Buddhist Mandala (polities, city states and confederacies).

-Indian culture itself arose from various distinct cultures and peoples, also including Austroasiatic lingusitic influence onto early Indians.
+Indian culture itself arose from various distinct cultures and peoples, also including Austroasiatic linguistic influence onto early Indians.
 However some scholars, such as Professor Przyluski, Jules Bloch, and Lévi, concluded that not only linguistic but there are also some cultural, and even political Austroasiatic influence on early Indian culture and traditions.
 India is seen as a melting pot of western, eastern and indigenous traditions.
 This distinctly Indian cultural system was later adopted and assimilated into the indigenous social construct and statehood of Southeast Asian regional polity, which rulers gained power and stability, transforming small chieftains into regional powers.

-Unlike the other kingdoms which existed on the Indian subcontinent, the Pallava empire which ruled the southeastern coast of the Indian peninsula did not impose cultural restrictions on people who wished to cross the sea.
-The Chola empire, which executed the South-East Asian campaign of Rajendra Chola I and the Chola invasion of Srivijaya, profoundly impacted Southeast Asia.
+Unlike the other kingdoms which existed on the Indian subcontinent, the Pallava Empire which ruled the southeastern coast of the Indian peninsula did not impose cultural restrictions on people who wished to cross the sea.
+The Chola Empire, which executed the South-East Asian campaign of Rajendra Chola I and the Chola invasion of Srivijaya, profoundly impacted Southeast Asia.
 This impact led to more exchanges with Southeast Asia on the sea routes.
 Whereas Buddhism thrived and became the main religion in many countries of Southeast Asia, it became a minority religion in India.

 The peoples of maritime Southeast Asia — present-day Malaysia, Indonesia and the Philippines — are thought to have migrated southward from South China sometime between 2500 and 1500 BC.
 The influence of the civilization which existed on the Indian subcontinent gradually became predominant among them, and it also became predominant among the peoples which lived on the Southeast Asian mainland.

 Southern Indian traders, adventurers, teachers and priests continued to be the dominating influences in Southeast Asia until about 1500 CE.
 Hinduism and Buddhism both spread to these states from India and for many centuries, they existed there with mutual toleration.
 Eventually the states of the mainland mainly became Buddhist.